-"I think when death becomes a choice, many of those dying would do something to "celebrate" their last days."
+pregnancy ...
+I worry that death will social media platform for likes.
+Imagine planned and you changed your mind choice, many of those dying would do something to "celebrate" their last days."

-"I hate the idea of a pre-death party - what if no one turns up???
-I don't like a party at the best of times - how will the small talk unfold?"
+"I hate the idea of a pre-death party party at the best of times - how will the small talk unfold?"